This section describes important differences between languages.

 Character sets can differ in the number of alphabetic characters and special characters.
 While the English alphabet contains only 26 characters, some languages contain many more characters.
 Japanese, for example, can contain over 20,000 characters and Chinese can contain an even higher number of characters.

-The alphabets of most western European countries are similar to the standard 26-character alphabet used in English-speaking countries.
+The alphabets of most Western European countries are similar to the standard 26-character alphabet used in English-speaking countries.
 These alphabets often also include some additional basic characters, some marked or accented characters, and some ligatures.

 Although each character in Hiragana has an equivalent in Katakana, Hiragana is the most common script, with cursive rather than block-like letter forms.
 Kanji characters are used to write root words.
 Katakana is mostly used to represent "foreign" words, that is, words imported from languages other than Japanese.

-Kanji has tens of thousands of characters, but the number commonly used has declined steadily over the years.
-Now only about 3500 are frequently used, although the average Japanese writer has a vocabulary of about 2000 Kanji characters.
+Kanji has tens of thousands of characters, but the number of commonly used characters has declined steadily over the years.
+Now only about 3500 characters are frequently used, although the average Japanese writer has a vocabulary of about 2000 Kanji characters.
 Nonetheless, computer systems must support more than 7000 characters in accordance with the Japan Industry Standard (JIS) requirements.
 In addition, there are about 170 Hiragana and Katakana characters.
 On average, 55% of Japanese text is Hiragana, 35% Kanji, and 10% Katakana.
 Arabic numerals and Roman letters are also present in Japanese text.

 Although completely avoiding the use of Kanji is possible, most Japanese readers find a text that is composed without any Kanji hard to understand.